kekse1/v4/docs/modules/web/animation.md

 I just wanted to say that even with **un**-managed animations, keyframes can contain the value `null`, which will be replaced by the current element's real style (from `getComputedStyle()`).

+Additionally, you can use `{ managed: true/false/null }` to alter the behavior, etc.. `null` is the least possible option, so nearly nothing will be done furthermore.
+These animation won't even get collected by `document.realAnimations[]`..

+//TODO/..

 ## Functionality
 Since I'm combining some animated styles sometimes, and because I nevertheless want to replace (or smth.) parts of this styles, I'm first splitting up every animation (if it's